"The greatness of a community is most accurately measured by the compassionate actions of its members."

 Crisis Management

 Every Texan should be assured that the state has comprehensive plans for handling the occurrence and aftermath of natural and man-made disasters.
-Following the aftermath of Hurricane Harvey and during COVID-19, many students, parents, and teachers were left without sufficient support.
-The district must develop, fund, and implement processes to ensure the health and safety of students, staff, and the community; these plans should adhere to local, state, and federal public safety guidelines.
+Following the aftermath of Hurricane Harvey and during COVID-19, many Texans were left without sufficient support.
+The district must develop, fund, and implement processes to ensure the health and safety of all Texans; these plans should adhere to local, state, and federal public safety guidelines.
 Furthermore, the district must immediately develop plans to manage emergency learning protocols, in the event of short-term and long-term educational disruptions.
 Additionally, our district must actively address issues concerning violence in our schools, and invest more money in providing mental health services to our students in order to reduce the possibility of violence, particularly gun violence, in our schools.